 The Zero Our Hero app mainly focuses on place value.
 The app’s games and activities are designed to teach children how to use place value through playing and performing fun place value activities. fun activities.
 The app has different levels.
 On reaching each level, the children get to solve different exercises.
 However, all these exercises are individual ones.
 Designed specifically for children of growing age, the activities in this app make them implement their existing skills and enable them to learn new skills.

 Altogether, there are four levels.
 Each level has six exercises.
 So, when you install this app, you have 24 exercises ready for your kid.
 The app’s activities are self-marking.
 This means the child can understand whether they have correctly or incorrectly responded.
 So they do not have to check with their parents or teachers.

 8. Duck on the Run

-Through this app, the children learn to solve larger problems where they use their addition and subtraction skills.
+Through this app, the children learn to solve larger problems where they use their addition and subtraction skills. in the same way they do while solving addition and subtraction worksheets.
 Each activity has a specific time allocation.
 Solving in a time-bound way improves children’s proficiency and fluency.

 When they were children, today’s parents might have heard that there is no knowledge greater than what you acquire from books and your surroundings.
 But, with time, the world has progressed a lot.
 To remain in the mainstream, we must also make our children familiar with technological advancements.

 The apps help the children learn while playing.
 The audio-visual techniques allow them to remember more accurately.
 Install any of the above apps and open the world of numbers to your child.